 Journal of Medicinal Plant and Natural Product Research

 Aims and scope

-Planta Medica is one of the leading international journals in the field of medicinal plants and natural products, with original research papers, reviews, minireviews and perspectives from researchers worldwide.
-Planta Medica publishes 18 issues per year.
-The following areas of medicinal plants and natural products research are covered by the journal:
+Planta Medica is one of the leading international journals in the field of natural products – including marine organisms, fungi as well as micro-organisms – and medicinal plants.
+Planta Medica accepts original research papers, reviews, minireviews and perspectives from researchers worldwide.
+The journal publishes 18 issues per year.
+The following areas of medicinal plants and natural product research are covered:

 - Biological and Pharmacological Activities